coderGirlSu/Marketplace/README.md

 # Marketplace Project - Su Zhang

+## Explain how the MVC architecture and concept of inheritance impact the structure of your application and the entities within it
+(Precisely explains and shows understanding of how the MVC architecture and concept of inheritance impact the structure of your application and the entities within it)

 ## R7 Identification of the problem you are trying to solve by building this particular marketplace app.

 Society values the latest trends, the most fashionable clothing and the most stylish looks, and we rarely think about the environmental impact of our shopping habits.
 The desire to supply the latest fashion trends in abundance at low prices has led to the fashion industry becoming one of the world's major polluting industries.
 The industry is responsible for nearly 10% of greenhouse gas emissions, mainly due to the overproduction of clothing to meet consumer demand for "fast fashion".
-Things are cheap and throw away, with only about 20% of clothing Recycled or reused, while vast quantities of fashion products end up in landfills or incinerated, creating huge carbon emissions.
+Things are cheap and throwaway, with only about 20% of clothing Recycled or reused, while vast quantities of fashion products end up in landfills or incinerated, creating huge carbon emissions.
 This call for cheap clothing to keep up with changing trends has devastating effects on our climate.

 ### References: